sysdiglabs/terraform-provider-sysdig/website/docs/d/secure_drift_policy.md

 ### Actions block

-The actions block is optional and supports:
+The actions block is optional and supports the following for agent versions 12.20 and above:

 * `prevent_drift` - (Optional) Prevent the execution of drifted binaries and specified prohibited binaries.